ga-wdi-lessons/rails-routing/readme.md

 Spend the remaining class-time either working on your homework or you can ask me questions on anything you've learned this week.

-## Sample Quiz Questions
+## Conclusion

-- List the routes provided using the resources method and the associated action for each
+- List the routes provided using the `resources :person` method and the associated action for each
+- Why would we nest resource routes?
+- How can we see the routes our app supports?